mjambon/blog/src/index.md

 <img src="https://www.gravatar.com/avatar/ca1fd636db960bba6027154d81ef106e.png"
      alt="The author">

-My name is Martin Jambon and I am a software engineer based in the San Francisco Bay Area.
+My name is Martin Jambon and I'm a software engineer based in the San Francisco Bay Area.
 In my personal time, I'm working on providing autonomous machines with adaptability, imagination, and intelligence.